knoldus/angular-routing-guards/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+# Introduction

+Angular router's navigation guards allow you to grant or remove access to certain parts of navigation.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.